 This page will occasionally change with different words and artwork from cultures around the world relating to water and the environment.
-Please feel free to visit past posts about artists doing amazing WATER things here: Purna Bahadur Vaidya and Karen Jean Larson.
+Please feel free to visit past posts about artists doing amazing WATER things here: Purna Bahadur Vaidya, Karen Jean Larson, and Karley Sullivan.

-– Biography of Karley Sullivan adapted from her website.
+– Biography of Rebecca Allan adapted from her website.

 What does water mean to you?